ebiz-markusrissmann/githubclient/README.md

 # github-actions-client

-This library is a Wrppaer library that uses Octokit in the background.
-Aktell can use it to create, update and delete repository secrets and repository variables.
+This library is a Wrapper library that uses Octokit in the background.
+Currently can use it to create, update and delete repository secrets and repository variables.
 Workflow dispatch events can be triggered with it.
 Also workflows can be loaded, activated or deactivated.

 ## Installation